Silver Spring, MD

 Is Silver Spring a safe place to live?

-Silver Spring is generally considered a safe place to live, with crime rates that are comparable to or lower than other communities in the Washington metropolitan area.
-However, like any urban area, it's important to be aware of your surroundings and take precautions to protect your safety.
+Silver Spring is generally considered a safe place to live, with crime rates that are comparable to other suburban communities in the D.C. area.
+However, like any urban area, it's important to be aware of your surroundings and take precautions to protect yourself and your property.
+Specific neighborhoods can vary.

 More Silver Spring Resources